Do I need removals insurance when I move home?

 Yes, you need moving insurance because you are entrusting your all worldly goods into a large box on wheels.

-HOWEVER, first check your existing home insurance policy.
-Many contents insurance policies will cover your possessions in transit, but you must check that this is the case with your own policy.
-Check your policy documents, or call your insurance firm to ensure your insurance is sufficient to cover your valuables and that they are covered whilst being transported.
+However, first check your existing home insurance policy.
+Many contents insurance policies will cover your possessions in transit, but you must check that this is the case for you.
+Check your policy documents or call your insurance firm to ensure your belongings, including your valuables, are covered whilst being transported.

 In addition to this, you can also ask your removal company about what their moving insurance policies cover and whether this can be increased.

 Ask your removal company about their insurance policies

 Check that they are fully insured - they should happily show you copies of their policy details.
 All of the removal companies registered with reallymoving have the relevant removals insurance, so when you get your quotes for removals you can have the peace of mind that your belongings will be covered during transit.